bstefanescu/qutejs/web/doc/docs/plugins/importer.md

 export default Root;
 ```

-Here is the the [lazy component code](/doc/files/lazy-component.js) used int the example above.
+Here is the the [lazy component code](/doc/files/lazy-component.js) used in the example above.

 To be able to import components without specifying an export name, yout must expose your component instance in the `window.__QUTE_IMPORT__` property.
 Otherwise you must specify the export name as the second argument: